AdamByerly/HVCsEnableAGD/imagenet_prep_scripts/README.md

 .
 .
 ```
-Once you these .xml files are in place, you will want to execute the script named "gen_train_bboxes.py" in the imagenet_prep_scripts folder from this repository, specifying the base working directory:
+Once these .xml files are in place, you will want to execute the script named "gen_train_bboxes.py" in the imagenet_prep_scripts folder from this repository, specifying the base working directory:
 ```
 python gen_train_bboxes.py --base_working_dir=[base working directory]
 ```